• Disease Overview

 Causes

-Most cases of FOP occur sporadically, with a single affected individual within a family.
-When a familial pattern has been identified, FOP is inherited as an autosomal dominant trait with complete penetrance.
+Most cases of FOP occur sporadically, and there is a single affected individual within a family.
+When a familial pattern has been identified, FOP is inherited in an autosomal dominant pattern.

-In April 2006, an international team of researchers led by Eileen M. Shore, PhD and Frederick Kaplan MD of the University of Pennsylvania, published results of research identifying the genetic mutation that causes FOP.
-The team found that FOP is caused by a mutation of a gene on chromosome 2 (2q23-24) for a receptor in the BMP signaling pathway called ACVR1.
+In 2006, an international team of researchers led by Eileen M. Shore, PhD and Frederick Kaplan MD at the University of Pennsylvania, published results of research identifying the genetic cause of FOP.
+The team found that FOP is caused by a change (variant) in the ACVR1 gene in the bone morphogenetic protein (BMP) signaling pathway.

 Bone morphogenetic proteins are regulatory proteins important in embryonic skeletal formation and in post-natal repair of the skeleton.
-The gene identified as the FOP gene encodes a BMP receptor called Activin Receptor Type IA, or ACVR1, one of four known BMP Type I receptors.
+The ACVR1 encodes a BMP receptor called activin receptor type IA, or ACVR1, one of four known BMP type I receptors.
 BMP receptors, located at the cell surface, help determine the fate of the stem cells in which they are expressed by transmitting signals into the cell.
 The classic clinical FOP presentation is caused by the specific substitution of a particular amino acid (arginine, at position 206) in the ACVR1 protein for another amino acid (histidine).
 This amino acid substitution induces activation of signaling by the ACVR1 receptor.
-In 2012, an ACVR1 (Arg206His; R206H) knock-in mouse was reported with a similar phenotype as human FOP.
-Extremely rare and illustrative phenotypic and genotypic variants of FOP have been reported, but in all patients to date, heterozygous activating mutations are present in the ACVR1 gene.

 • < Previous section